ricko2001/RootsMagic_Database_Design/README.md

 ## Content

-Currently, all content is in the Tables folder, which contains one file for each RM database table plus one file, "+ General.md", containing information used by the table files.
+Currently, most content is in the Tables folder, which contains one file for each RM database table plus one file, "+ General.md", containing information used by the table files.
 Each table file has: